 I'd like to help out with the Trail.
 Who do I call?

 You can contact the Trail Manager, Melissa Cook at 414-263-8559 or firstname.lastname@example.org if you would like to volunteer to help with work along the Trail, such as weeding, litter pickup, or planting.
 If you have other skills, you may want to participate in committees with the Friends of Hank Aaron State Trail that work on developing enhancements for the Trail, promoting public awareness or use of the Trail, or sustaining different elements of the Trail long term.
 For more information, contact Jill Maertz at email@example.com.

 Also, consider supporting the Friends of Hank Aaron State Trail.
 It is a non-profit organization whose main objective is to create a lasting legacy for present and future generations.

 Annual Events - view events here

 Three Bridges Park Community Planting Day: June

 Walk the Hank guided tours: throughout summer

 Salmon Run in the Menomonee River: Late September - Early October

-Follow us on Facebook for event updates:
+Follow the Friends on Facebook for event updates: